keencave/LBridge/README.md

 Files:

-Lbridgev_PR_170302.ino, Lbridgev_170316: These files were provided in the LimiTTer gitter discussion group in march.
+Lbridgev_PR_170302.ino: This version was provided in the LimiTTer gitter discussion group in march.
 Please refer to the chat protocols to get details on them.

-I used the 0316 version the last 2 months without problems in my live system.
+LBridgev_PR_170311.ino: Improved HM-11 handling.
+I used this version the last 2 months without problems in my live system.
+Stable and reliable.
+Published in gitter discussion group as version 0316.
+Please refer to the chat protocols to get more details.

-Lbridge_R_170510: Contains some improved handling for the HM-11 module in terms of timing/handling to ensure better BLE performance.
-I started testing.
+Lbridge_R_170510.ino: Minor changes, changed timings acessing the HM-11 module.
+Source code cleaned.
+Tested with the V547 version of HM-11.
+Works in my live system now.